caringforahealthydog.com Dog Breeds The English Bull Terrier Dog: History and Origins

 The Bull Terrier Today

-In terms of health, modern Bull Terriers are generally robust but can still face challenges with genetic conditions such as deafness (especially in the white variety) and skin issues.
-Reputable breeders have worked diligently to mitigate these problems by following careful breeding practices.
+In terms of health, modern Bull Terriers are generally strong but can face genetic issues like deafness (especially in white dogs) and skin problems.
+Responsible breeders work to reduce these risks through careful breeding practices.

 Conclusion